Understanding Bond Returns

 Yield

-Using the yield curve as our guide, if we hold a five-year bond for one year, the return we get from the bond’s yield is equal to the five-year yield listed on the curve times the holding period of one year.
+Using the yield curve as our guide, if we hold a five-year bond for one year, the return from the bond’s yield is equal to the five-year yield listed on the curve times the holding period of one year.

 Term